israman30/Swift-Playground/README.md

 Este repository revisa propiedades, metodos, funciones y variables en el lenguage the programacion swift.

 ## Variables
-> variable is a value that can change, depending on conditions or on information passed to the program.
+> Variable is a value that can change, depending on conditions or on information passed to the program.
 > > Variable is un valor que cambia, dependiendo de condiciones o informacion pasada al programa.

 > Variables are mutable